-Technically known as Halotherapy this increasingly popular treatment involves inhaling a fine aerosol mist of therapeutic grade salt.
-It is a common all natural non-invasive treatment originating in eastern and central Europe and is now being widely used all over the world.
-Across Eastern Europe the treatment is often recommended by doctors and is even covered by health insurance.
-Practiced since the 18th century the therapy is shown to have many health, healing and wellness benefits.
+Technically known as Halotherapy, this increasingly popular treatment involves inhaling a fine aerosol mist of pharmacuetical grade salt.
+It is a common, all natural, non-invasive treatment originating in eastern and central Europe and is now being widely used all over the world.
+Across Eastern Europe, the treatment is often recommended by doctors and is even covered by health insurance.
+Practiced since the 18th century, the therapy is shown to have many health, healing and wellness benefits.
 Health benefits of salt inhalation were originally noticed over 150 years ago when workers in the salt mines displayed unusually good health and rarely suffered from any colds, respiratory ailments or lung diseases.

 How it works

 Active dry salt therapy is simple to understand.
 There are three primary characteristics of pure sodium chloride, NaCl, known as salt:

 - Salt is super absorbent (especially when it is completely dry)

 - Salt is anti-bacterial

 This type of dry salt is placed into a halogenerator that precisely grinds the salt into micro-sized particles and then disperses the salt aerosol into the air of a closed environment such as a room or chamber.

 As the salt travels around the salt room, these salt particles of dry sodium chloride are inhaled into the respiratory system.
 The dry salt naturally starts absorbing allergens, toxins and foreign substances into your lungs and throughout your respiratory tract.
 Dry salt may help to reduce inflammation and open airway passages.
 The micro-sized crystal structure of pure NaCl particles breaks down mucus and clears out all of the ‘bad stuff’.
 This is the basis for how dry salt therapy can impact people suffering from respiratory conditions like allergies, asthma, bronchitis, cystic fibrosis, COPD and others.